yaalalabs/fixyl/README.md

 ### Starting a FIX session

-Open the `Profile` menu and click the connet button of the profile that you have previously created.
+Open the `Profile` menu and click the connect button of the profile that you have previously created.
 This will open a TCP connection to the FIX server mentioned in the profile, A new tab will be opened in the main window for the established session.

-If the connection is successfull, the connection indicator will turn `green` and the state will be presented as `CONNECTED`.
+If the connection is successful, the connection indicator will turn `green` and the state will be presented as `CONNECTED`.

 ![new_session_screenshot.jpg](doc_support/new_session_screenshot.jpg)